techidaily/site-youtube-tips/source/_posts/approved-earning-in-the-limelight-without-ads-a-comprehensive-guide-to-youtube-income.md

 \- [PeerFly](https://peerfly.com/)

-You can also partner with brands directly as many of them, such as [Sephora](https://www.sephora.com/affiliates)and [Canon](https://shop.usa.canon.com/shop/en/catalog/affiliate-program), will have their own affiliate program.
+You can also partner with brands directly as many of them, such as [Sephora](https://www.sephora.com/affiliates) and [Canon](https://shop.usa.canon.com/shop/en/catalog/affiliate-program), will have their own affiliate program.

 ## **3\.
 Brand Deal or Sponsorships:**